jpwhalley/2024_MolTechniques/README.md

 Learning Objectives
 -------------------
+RNA analysis
 -   Learn about different ways to assay RNA.
 -   How to work with qPCR data for gene expression.
 -   Do differential expression analysis.
+-   Work with genome-wide gene expression and look at gene pathway enrichment analysis.
+Bioinformatics
 -   Learn more generally about Bioinforamtics: next generation sequencing, processing of this data and common analyses.

 Prerequisites